pivotal/docs-tap/getting-started.md

 Now we have 2 Kubernetes clusters
 - **Workload Cluster** where Tanzu Application Platform is installed (including SCP toolkit).
-  - And confirmation that the Rabbitmq Cluster Operator is not installed on this cluster.
+  - And confirmation that the RabbitMQ Cluster Operator is not installed on this cluster.
 - **Services Cluster** where only the SCP toolkit is installed.

-Now let us see the different usecases where SCP toolkit makes the Services Journey easy.
+Now let us see the different use cases where SCP toolkit makes the Services Journey easy.

 #### Steps